sairajmenon/calculator-project/README.md

 Overview for the calculator app:

-This calculator app has been developed to do basic arithmetic operations.
-The goal of the application is to do basic calculations and have those results shared across multiple users.
-Some of the features and functionalities of the app are:
+The goal of this application is to do basic calculations and have those results shared across multiple users.
+For this app:

 1. The frontend has been developed using Angular framework and the backend using Node.js
 2. On the frontend, I have used material components for designing a simple layout for the calculator.
 3. After every calculation, the result of the same is posted to the backend where it is stored in an array of results.
 It maintains a list of the last 10 operations along with its results.
-4. The frontend makes a call to the backend to fetch recursively to get the updated data and display on the frontend.
+4. The frontend makes a call to the backend to fetch recursively and get the updated data which is then displayed on the frontend.

 Things that could be added/changed to the implementation: